NuggMD

 Medically reviewed by Dr. Brian Kessler, MD

-Over 50 million Americans struggle with mental health illnesses.
 Approximately 6.8 million people have general anxiety disorder and 21 million experience depressive episodes.
-Treatment for these conditions is unique to the individual but typically entails some form of talk therapy and, if deemed necessary, medications like Lexapro.
+Treatment for these conditions is unique to the individual but typically entails some form of talk therapy and, when appropriate, medications like Lexapro.

 The Complete Guide to Medical Cannabis for Stress & Anxiety